 To ensure the ATS picks up on your certifications, you need to keep these two tips in mind:

-Adding Certifications on your resume the right way is important, especially if they’re required.
+Adding certifications to your resume the right way is important, especially if they’re required.
 If they are required or relevant, you should list them with either your name or title.
-Don’t include any licences or certifications that are expired or suspended.
+For less crucial certifications, but those that are still encouraged to add, you can create a section towards the end of your resume that describes them.
+Don’t include any old or expired certifications or licenses.
 You may also want to leave off any certifications which aren’t relevant to the position you’re targeting.